-4. Reporting a Low-Level Concern
+3. Reporting a Low-Level Concern

-Low Level concerns about a member of staff or a person working/volunteering in school should be reported to the DSL/Headteacher using the form in Appendix 1.
-If the concern is about the Headteacher, this should be reported on the same form to the Chair of Governors.
+Low Level concerns about a person working/volunteering in school should be reported in confidence to the Headteacher (or Deputy Headteacher in their absence) either in person or by using the form in Appendix 1.
+If the concern is about the Headteacher, this should be reported in the same way to the Chair of Governors.

-Low Level concerns about supply staff, contractors, Local Authority visiting staff and other visiting professionals will also be reported to their employers.
+Low Level concerns about supply staff, contractors, Local Authority visiting staff and other visiting professionals will be reported to their respective employers by the Headteacher.

-5. Dealing with a Low-Level Concern
+4. Dealing with a Low-Level Concern

 Where a concern is raised about the practice or behaviour of a member of staff, this information must be recorded (using the form in Appendix 1) and passed to the Headteacher.
-Where the low-level concern is provided verbally, the Headteacher/DSL will make an appropriate record of the conversation (using the form in Appendix 1), either at the time, or immediately following the discussion.
+Where the low-level concern is provided verbally, the Headteacher/DSL will make an appropriate record of the conversation (using the form in Appendix 1), either at the time, or immediately following the discussion, and ask the person raising the concern to sign the record.